shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

 <pre class="fragment" style="font-size: 80%"><code class="html"><my-component></my-component>
 </code></pre>
     <aside class="notes">
-        <b>Here is how to create a Web Component, all you need to do is to extends HTMLElement Class.</b>
+        <b>This is a Web Component, all you need to do is to use a ES2015 Class and extends HTMLElement.</b>
         <ul>
             <li>To be able to use this Web Component we need to register it.
 To do this we use the custom element define method.
 It takes the tag name and the Class reference as arguments</li>
-            <li>Then we can insert this new component in the DOM</li>
+            <li>Then we can insert this new component inside the DOM</li>
         </ul>
     </aside>
 </section>